 I truly love condiments, especially those seasonally-based, like chutneys.
 And, because I love to “play” in the kitchen and use whatever ingredients I have on hand or am in the mood to use, I wanted to show how easy it is to make your own chutney sans recipe.
 It’s about creating a chutney that you

-Years ago I was visiting with my favorite florist Dan, who is quite a foodie, and he asked me if I’d ever had cranberry salsa.
+Years ago I was visiting with my friend Dan, who is quite a foodie, and he asked me if I’d ever had cranberry salsa.
 Cranberry salsa?
 I’ve never heard of such a thing!
 Where have I been?
 This just made me absolutely giddy.
 It’s always so exciting to come across something new and different.
+Dan

 I am completely aware that the term “deconstructed” is overused these days, but that’s exactly what innocently came to mind when I first thought about this recipe.
 Cabbage rolls have always been a favorite of mine – mostly because of all the varieties of stuffings potentially hiding inside.
 Ground pork with rice and raisins, reminiscent